Air Fryer Recipe

 Method

-- In a bowl, toss the sliced apples and pears with lemon juice and cinnamon until well coated.
+2. In a bowl, toss the sliced apples and pears with the lemon juice and cinnamon until everything is well coated.

-- For the crumble topping, combine the flour, oats, and a pinch of salt in a mixing bowl.
-Add in the diced butter.
+3. To make the crumble topping, combine the flour, oats and a pinch of salt in a mixing bowl.
+Add the diced butter.

-- Rub the butter into the flour and oat mixture using your fingertips until it resembles coarse breadcrumbs.
+4. Using your fingertips, rub the butter into the flour and oat mixture until it looks like coarse breadcrumbs.

-- Stir in the brown sugar and any additional flavourings like chopped nuts or nutmeg.
+5. Stir in the brown sugar and any extra flavourings, such as chopped nuts or nutmeg.

-- Place the fruit mixture in the air fryer's baking dish or in any air fryer-safe container.
+6. Spoon the fruit mixture into the air fryer’s baking dish, or into any air fryer-safe container.

-- Air fry the mixture for about 20-25 minutes or until the topping is golden brown and the fruit is bubbling at the edges.
+8. Air fry for about 20-25 minutes, or until the topping is golden brown and the fruit is bubbling around the edges.

-- Carefully remove the dish from the air fryer and let it cool for a few minutes before serving.
+9. Carefully lift the dish out of the air fryer and leave it to cool for a few minutes before serving.

 Why this works in an air fryer